 There are, of course, several reasons why we should avoid disposable plastic bottles whenever possible.
 The reasons are both personal and global.
 Using reusable options is always the best for our health, our local and global environment, and the future of humanity.

 First of all, some plastic bottles are still not Bisphenol A (BPA) free.
 While BPA research is still ongoing, there are concerns that BPA in plastic can interfere with hormones in the human body.
-When you use certain plastics in certain applications, your reproductive health may be at risk.
+When you use certain plastics in certain applications, the leaching of harmful chemicals may put your reproductive health at risk.

 Of course, the problems with disposable water bottles do not only relate to human health concerns.
 All plastic creation involves an immense carbon toll.
 Production of ethylene and all plastic items contributes significantly to global warming.

 Manufacturers derive the needed raw material from finite and polluting fossil fuels.
 And dirty energy is often used to form materials and products.
-Producing plastic items also takes its toll in terms of other resources – like water, for example.
+Producing plastic items also takes its toll on other resources – like water.

 Every minute, manufacturers around the world are making more than a million plastic bottles.
 Globally, we only recycle a small fraction of these bottles.
 So many contribute to our planet's plastic pollution problem.

-Plastic bottles are strong and durable and are among the lightest and cheapest reusable bottles.
+Plastic bottles are strong, durable, and are among the lightest and cheapest.
 Many are made from recycled plastics, and some are fully recyclable at the end of their useful lives.
 But recycling alone cannot solve the massive problems with plastic.

-Stainless steel is a common option for many reusable water bottles on the market.
-This is also a strong and durable material and can stand up well to knocks and scrapes.
+Stainless steel is a common option for many reusable bottles on the market.
+This is also a durable material that can stand up well to knocks and scrapes.
 They will generally keep your drink cooler for longer, and double or triple-walled insulated bottles will help to keep drinks cool and prevent condensation on the outside.

 However, stainless steel options also come with downsides.
 These bottles are often more expensive, heavier, and bulkier than plastic alternatives.
 We need to wash most of them by hand.

 Environmentally, creating stainless steel does come at a cost.
 But that cost to the planet and people is far lower than that of plastics.
+Further, the end result will last a long time vs. plastic or glass bottles.
 The material is long-lasting and can readily (and continually) be recycled at the end of its life.
-It is estimated that around 80% of stainless steel are recycled at the end of its lifetimes.
+Around 80% of stainless steel is estimated to be recycled at the end of its lifetime.

 To help you decide which reusable water bottles could be the best option for you, here are some top picks to consider: